ronnahshon/aggadah-shiurim-website/public/darosh-darash-moshe.md

 *"'Take Aharon and his sons' (Vayikra 8:2) ... why does it say 'take' here?
-HaKadosh Baruch Hu said to Moshe, I require taking - you stand up and make \[Aharon\] great through taking, as it says: 'Take Aharon'.
+HaKadosh Baruch Hu said to Moshe, I require taking - you stand up and make Aharon great through taking, as it says: 'Take Aharon'.
 And when did Aharon take?
 When the anger went out from before Hashem to destroy the enemies of Yisrael.
-When Moshe saw, he said to \[Aharon\], why are you standing here?
+When Moshe saw, he said to Aharon, why are you standing here?
 'Take the pan and put fire on it' (Bemidbar 17:11).
 Aharon said to him, my teacher Moshe, are you trying to have me killed?
 My sons were burned because they brought a non-consecrated fire before Him, as it says: 'They brought before Hashem a foreign fire ... a fire went out from before Hashem and consumed them' (Vayikra 10:1-2);
 and now you tell me to 'take the pan'?
-My sons brought a non-holy fire
-\[inside\] and were burned, and I should take a holy fire outside - will I not be killed and burned as well?
+My sons brought a non-holy fire inside and were burned, and I should take a holy fire outside - will I not be killed and burned as well?
 Moshe said to him, go do quickly what you heard; as you stand and wax on, people are dying.
 Do it quickly, as it says: 'Go quickly to the assembly and atone for them; for